bytefish/WideWorldImporters/README.md

 In this repository I will show you how to use ASP.NET Core OData and EF Core to quickly build Backends and how to use Angular, Blazor and WPF to display, filter and paginate datasets.

+## Repository Structure ##

+The Repository contains the ASP.NET Core Backend and various Frontends.

+The Repository Structure is:

+* `Backend`
+    * Contains the Backend Solution, that you can start with your .NET Runtime.
+* `Frontend`
+    * `Angular`
+        * Contains the Angular 15 Frontend, that uses Clarity Design for its Components.
+    * `Blazor`
+        * Contains the Blazor WASM Frontend, that uses Fluent UI Blazor for its Components.
+    * `WPF`
+        * Contains a WPF application, that shows how to display and edit data in a `DataGrid`.

 ## About the Project ##

 We will build a Backend and Frontends for the "Wide World Importers" database, which is a Microsoft SQL Server